-You know if you have a ripe papaya if it has skin that is turning from green to yellow.
-If a papaya is ripe, you should be able to press your thumb into the flesh.
+You know if you have ripe papaya if it has skin that is turning from green to yellow.
+If papaya is ripe, you should be able to press your thumb into the flesh.
 Papayas will ripen more quickly when put in a paper bag with ethylene-producing fruits, such as apples or bananas.

 Papayas come in various shapes and sizes.
 The Hawaiian variety is smaller and pear-shaped, while the Caribbean and Asian papayas are large.

 All types are delicious, brimming with vitamin C, other nutrients, and antioxidants.
 Papaya is especially wonderful for anyone with a sensitive stomach, irritable bowel syndrome, or poor digestion.
 Papaya contains a special digestive enzyme called papain, which is why the fruit is revered as a powerful digestive aid.Continue to 2 of 8 below.

 02 of 08

 Place the papaya on a cutting board.
 Using a large, sharp knife, cut the papaya in half lengthwise.Continue to 3 of 8 below.

 Open the halved papaya and separate it into two sections.Continue to 4 of 8 below.

 04 of 08